Equivalent expressions

 x

-Use this worksheet to check your grade 6 to 8 students’ understanding of equivalent expressions.
+Use this worksheet to check your 6th grade students’ understanding of equivalent expressions.
 15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE